Gettig rid of floor stains

 3. After this time, gently rub over the stains with a sponge or scouring pad.
 Do it in circular motions.

-4. You will observe how the dried silicone softens and you can remove it easily.
+4. You will observe how the dried silicone softens, and you can remove it easily.

 5. When you have finished removing all traces of silicone, clean the floor with a specific detergent to prevent the silicone remover from remaining on the surface and deteriorating it.

 Do not use vinegar or similar acidic products on certain tiles such as hydraulic tiles or terracotta.
 This can be useful on carpet, but ensure the dyes in the fibers don't come out by trying a test patch first.
+Additionally, always perform a spot test on a small, inconspicuous area to ensure no adverse reactions.

 How to Remove Silicone Residue From the Floor - Vinegar, brandy, ethyl alcohol or gasoline